emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm currently a third-year undergraduate at the University of Chicago pursuing a Bachelor of Science with majors in Computational and Applied Mathematics (Honors), Data Science, and Statistics as well as the Four-Year Joint Master's (Bx/MS) in Computer Science.
-I’m involved with various quantitative finance and data science groups on campus.
+I'm currently a rising fourth-year undergraduate at the University of Chicago pursuing a Bachelor of Science with majors in Computational and Applied Mathematics (Honors), Data Science, and Statistics as well as the Four-Year Joint Master's (Bx/MS) in Computer Science.
+I'm in the process of writing my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability".
+I’m also involved with various quantitative finance and data science groups on campus.
 My interests include effective altruism, film, personal fitness, and political advocacy.

 Feel free to reach out!